 Australian guidelines recommend you limit your intake to less than 200 mg per day, so that's about one to two instant coffees a day and two to three cups of tea.
 Be mindful that your favorite barista coffee will contain more caffeine than your home instants.

-For me personally, whilst I love the smell and taste of coffee, prior to falling pregnant and through personal choice I limited my intake of stimulants and I would treat myself to coffee Friday where I would buy one each week or enjoy one on a Sunday with the husband or girlfriends.
-I did consume green tea a number of times/week which still contains caffeine but less than that found in brewed or instant coffee.
-As I was not a regular coffee drinker or reliant on caffeine I didn’t find it difficult to cut out when I fell pregnant.
-It is advised that you are particularly mindful of your caffeine intake during your first trimester due to that time period being the greatest risk for miscarriage.
-And it’s not much to give up in comparison to growing that little babe inside of you.
-I didn’t have a coffee until I was about 20 weeks pregnant, and since then will have one every couple of weeks – you can’t beat a weekend coffee from your favourite café (in Karratha this is Empire 6714), with your favourite people, and this works for me.
+It is advised that to be particularly mindful of your caffeine intake during your first trimester due to that time period being the greatest risk for miscarriage.
 However if you love your daily dose of coffee and have multiple cups per day, reducing your intake when pregnant may be something that you struggle with.
-You may also be more likely to experience the nasty withdrawal symptoms such as persistent headaches and further feelings of fatigue (which is just what you need when you are already feeling that way through growing a human within you).
+You may also be more likely to experience the nasty withdrawal symptoms such as persistent headaches and further feelings of fatigue, which is just what you need when you are already feeling that way through growing a human within you.

-It is important to be mindful of your caffeine intake during pregnancy as it is not just found in your tea and coffee.
+It is important to consider other sources on top of your standard coffee also as caffeine isn't just found in your tea and coffee.
 If you’ve been indulging in some chocolate with your coffee or enjoy a soft drink with lunch these count towards your daily intake also.
 You need to be aware that the amount of caffeine is not adding up from other sources, for example one serve of the following equates to the listed amount of caffeine: